Crispigt/Plot-Obsidian-by-Topics/README.md

 <img width="2387" height="1253" alt="Screenshot 2025-08-27 213703" src="https://github.com/user-attachments/assets/fae3acc4-fb17-41be-8950-d5e34a30ed77" />

 Should be noted that I am not done with this project and it's a work in progress though I've started school again.
-Please
+Please feel free to fork on it and improve it :)

 ---